erhosen/keepintouch-bot/README.md

 # Keepintouch-bot

-### Keepintouch-bot is a bot that keeps you in touch with your friends.
+### keepintouch-bot is a bot that keeps you in touch with your friends.

 _____